It is certainly compact and travel friendly, but the cleaning performance is below the standard it needs to be. It feels week and unsatisfying.

 - The Urban comes in 12 different colour options whereas the Deluxe comes in 2.

-From the differences you can see the Deluxe is in theory the more premium and better performing brush.
+From the differences, you can see the Deluxe is, in theory, the more premium and better performing brush.

 It is the Deluxe that I am reviewing here.

-The Deluxe comes in 2 colour options:
+The Sonic Chic Deluxe tootbrush comes in 2 colour options:

 - Rose Gold

 It is the Silver coloured unit you see in the hands on photos.

 What’s in the box?